CamDavidsonPilon/lifelines/README.md

 **Work in progress (30%) **

-If you are new to survival analysis, wondering why it is useful, and are interesting in worked examples, I recommend following the `Tutorial and Examples.ipynb` notebook, or you can view it online [here](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/Tutorial%20and%20Examples.ipynb).
+If you are new to survival analysis, wondering why it is useful, and are interested in examples, I recommend running the `Tutorial and Examples.ipynb` notebook, or you can view it online [here](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/Tutorial%20and%20Examples.ipynb).

 ## Documentation